vert-x/vert-x.github.io/docs_md/core_manual_python.md

 It allows verticles to communicate with each other irrespective of what language they are written in, and whether they're in the same vert.x instance, or in a different vert.x instance.
 It even allows client side JavaScript running in a browser to communicate on the same event bus.
 (More on that later).

-It creates a distributed polyglot overlay network spanning multiple server nodes and multiple browsers.
+It creates a distributed peer-to-peer network spanning multiple server nodes and multiple browsers.

 The event bus API is incredibly simple.
 It basically involves registering handlers, unregistering handlers and sending messages.